Aeroluna/LunaCoopMod/README.md

 Fun fact: it was using the range for the Build Railgun Turret ability rather than the weapon range.

+- Increased the range of Spec Ops Ghost's Triple Tap upgrade from 3 to 5.

+This increases the reliability of Ghosts getting the extra snipes off.

 ## Stukov

 - Changed Infested Banshee P2 Deploy ability to allow casting while moving.